selforganising/foundersandcoders/ii/welcome.md

 Secondly, for the first two courses we relied heavily on Udacity's Python-based [CS101](https://www.udacity.com/course/cs101) and [CS253](https://www.udacity.com/course/cs253) for our syllabus.
 These are great courses--and we recommend them--but this is a course primarily about web development and for that the language of choice is JavaScript.

 Thirdly, midway through the second course we started to experiment with working in groups and we liked the results.
-So, this time right from the start we are going to organise ourselves into groups to work on open-ended projects together.
+So, this time  we are going to organise ourselves into groups right from the start.
 If you want to get an idea of how that might work, take a look at the work of Richard Felder.

 ####Meeting with you before we start